 - Hit by falling objects.
 Many workers find themselves on the receiving end of objects falling from heights.
 This is not just a problem in a warehouse environment.
 Objects can also fall out of cupboards or shelves in regular office spaces.
-Regardless of where these injuries occur, falling objects can lead to serious injuries.
+Regardless of where these injuries occur, falling objects can lead to serious injuries in Seattle.

 - Repetitive strain injuries.
 Anytime a worker is required to perform the same motions over and over again, there is a risk that a repetitive strain injury will occur.
 Carpal tunnel syndrome is perhaps the most well-known of these injuries, but there are many others that can affect various parts of the human body.

 - Crash and collision injuries.
 Many workers operate motor vehicles as part of their on the job duties.
 This leads to many work injuries being related to motor vehicle collisions.
 These injuries can be severe and leave workers with temporary or permanent disabilities, including brain injuries.

 - Cuts and lacerations.
 There are ways in just about every workplace that a worker can sustain a cut or laceration.
 This can include unguarded tools, sharp edges in the workplace, and more.